winstreak-ws/Starfish-Proxy-Winstreak-Plugin/README.md

 - `/proxy addserver <name> <host:port>` - Add a server to your saved list
 - `/proxy removeserver <name>` - Remove a server from your saved list
 - `/proxy reauth` - Clear authentication cache and re-authenticate
-- `/proxy plugins` - List all loaded plugins and their status
+- `/proxy plugins` - List all loaded plugins and their command prefix

-### Anticheat Commands

-Advanced cheater detection system with multiple behavioral checks:

-- `/anticheat config` - Interactive config menu with enable/disable, debug, and all anticheat settings

-Available checks: `NoSlowA`, `AutoBlockA`, `EagleA`, `ScaffoldA`, `ScaffoldB`, `TowerA`

-### Denicker Commands

-Detects nicked (disguised) players by analyzing skin data:

-- `/denicker config` - Interactive config menu with enable/disable, debug, and denicker settings

 ### Help & Config System